-- All Partner drivers should be wearing a valid visible Operation Food Search badge - Send two able bodied people to load the vehicle.
-The Partner representative must be able to load the vehicles quickly - For safety reasons, children under 16 are not allowed to assist in the warehouse - All people entering the warehouse need to be dressed appropriately.
+- All Partner Agency drivers should be wearing a valid, visible Operation Food Search badge. - Under no circumstances should badges be duplicated. - Send two able-bodied people to load the vehicle.
+The Partner Agency representative must be able to load the vehicles quickly. - For safety reasons, children under 16 are not allowed to assist in the warehouse. - All people entering the warehouse need to be dressed appropriately.
 Clothes and hands must be clean.
-Flip-flops, house-shoes, and other open toed shoes are not allowed due to safety concerns.
+Flip-flops, house shoes, and other open-toed shoes are not allowed due to safety concerns.